travelnxt/appacitive-docs/index.md

 #### Retrieve all connections between two endpoints

-Many instances of connections of diferent types can be created between two article instances.
+Many instances of connections of different types can be created between two article instances.
 Allowing us, to retrieve all connections between two article ids of same or different schemas.

 **For example**<br>